Q:

 The alternative is to pack toiletries in the hold luggage or to buy whatever you need at airport shops.

 The rules were put into place in 2006 after a foiled terrorist plot but were only supposed to be a temporary measure.
-Seventeen years later we still have to tolerate the queues and accompanying groans as we shuffle slowly through security as belongings are screened.
+Eighteen years later we still have to tolerate the queues and accompanying groans as we shuffle slowly through security as belongings are screened.

 With the UK’s eight biggest airlines planning to fly 150 million more passengers a year (imagine 300,000 extra jumbo jets to get the size of it), this status quo becomes unsustainable.

 There was some hope in 2019 when former prime minister Boris Johnson talked of easing the rules at some UK airports by 1st December 2022.
+However, the Covid pandemic put paid to that.
+The present prime minister Rish Sunak extended the deadline until June 2024.

 Rory Boland, editor of Which?
 Travel, said: